jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

   return x+y
 }
 ```
+Both of these `AddTwo` functions are equivalent in that they take two input parameters and return a
+single value.
+The `const` keyword for the second is a critical difference in that it creates an immutable
+function that cannot be reassigned to another function or variable in subsequent code while defining the
+`AddTwo` function in the first form can be reassigned without the Babel compiler complaining.
+The `const`
+keyword reduces the opportunity for accidentally introducing bugs by preventing the developer from doing
+reassigning the function with potentially harmful or unintentional effects.

 ## Resource Templates and Profiles
 The Library of Congress's [Bibframe Editor][BFE] is a BIBFRAME-focused linked-data editor that was an